Updated: Dec 1, 2022

 7. Weigh yourself every day, same time.
 I prefer first thing in the morning since that’s when I’m the most enviably thin.
 Keep it on a graph even!
 Doing this has shown, for most people, to be a good way to stay motivated and well informed when it comes to dietary intake.

 8. Try not to stress out.
-Meditate, go for walks, engage in activities that relax you, like playing with pets.
+Meditate, go for walks, engage in activities that relax you, like favorite hobbies, and playing with pets.
 More stress means less healthy eating, craving more sweets and fat, and it’s just generally bad for your world’s overall vibe.
 Take a bath, put on something comfortable, recline, and think calm thoughts at least once during the day as time allows.

 9. REWARD yourself, mindfully!
 What’s the point of all this astonishing self-control and good living if you don’t get to have something really fun that you enjoy at least once in a while?
 When you do it, TAKE YOUR TIME and really enjoy it.
 Maybe it’s a slice of chocolate cake, a tasty steak, or a few incredibly delicious Christmas cookies.
 Sit down, tuck in your napkin and SAVOR that sweet or treat!

 10. BE NICE TO YOURSELF.
 If you transgress, don’t stress.
 Get right back on your best behavior and keep on truckin’!
-The less you self-judge the more you’ll genuinely appreciate your triumphs and the consistent awesomeness with which you normally operate!
+The less you self-judge the more you’ll genuinely appreciate your triumphs and the consistent awesomeness with which you otherwise operate!

 If you follow these simple rules you might even find you’ve LOST weight during the holiday season!
 Good luck, I know you can do it!